fredlcore/BSB-LAN/docs/EN/homeautomation.md

 ### Bash script

 GitHub user @khfm has written [Bash scripts](https://github.com/khfm/bsb-lan-readout) to query data and display it using gnuplot.
+Thank you!